The House Of Tudor

 Elizabeth was tall, fair haired, attractive and gentle natured.
 Despite being a political arrangement, the marriage proved successful and both partners appear to have genuinely cared for each other.
 Elizabeth was generous to her relations, servants and benefactors, she enjoyed music and dancing, as well as dicing.
 The Queen's household was ruled by Lady Margaret Beaufort.
 The Queen's own mother, the meddlesome and grasping Elizabeth Woodville, suspected of involvement in Yorkist plots, was shut up in a nunnery and stripped of all her belongings.
 The marriage of Elizabeth of York and Henry VII was to produce seven children, of which only four survived the perils of infancy in Tudor times.
 One of these was the future Henry VIII.

-Both Elizabeth and Henry deeply grieved the loss of their eldest son and heir, Arthur, Prince of Wales, who died at Ludlow Castle on the Welsh borders on 2nd April, 1502, shortly after his marriage to Katherine of Aragon.
+Both Elizabeth and Henry deeply grieved the loss of their eldest son and heir, Arthur, Prince of Wales, who died at Ludlow Castle on the Welsh borders on 2nd April, 1502, shortly after his marriage to Catherine of Aragon.
 The prince is said to have died of either the sweating sickness, consumption or tuberculosis.
 The couple attempted to console each other.

 Only one male heir to the Tudor throne now survived, the young Prince Henry, Duke of York.
 The couple decided to try for another son and Elizabeth quickly became pregnant.
 The child, a girl named Katherine, was born on 2 February, 1503, at the Tower of London and died on the same day.
 Tragically, Elizabeth of York followed her to the grave nine days later, dying of a post-pregnancy infection on her 37th birthday.
 Her body was removed from the chamber where she died to the chapel within the Tower, under the steps of which the the bodies of her brothers, Edward V and Richard Duke of York were to be discovered nearly two centuries later.
 Her body then lay in state at the Tower.

 Elizabeth was buried at Westminster Abbey.
-Her magnificent effigy by the Renaissance sculptor Pietro Torrigiano, which lies beside that of her husband, can still be seen in the Henry VII chapel at Westminster Abbey.
+Her magnificent effigy by the Renaissance sculptor Pietro Torrigiano, which lies beside that of her husband, can still be seen in the Henry VII Chapel at Westminster Abbey.

 The family of Elizabeth of York and Henry VII